wanglab-neuro/Allen_CCF_reg/README.md

 <!-- 5.
 [Questions](#questions) -->

 ## Updates
-08/16/2023 Auto registration, neuron selection and lens reconstruction.\\
+08/16/2023 Auto registration, neuron selection and lens reconstruction.
-Usage: Follow the scriopt /auto/cc_main.m;
+  Usage: Follow the script /auto/cc_main.m; Select all slices from a same section; If there is the need of lens reconstruction or imaging regions, run the corresponding sessions.

 09/20/2022 Semi-auto slice localization and auto cell detection uploaded [alpha test]